TairisuOne/Login-Portal/README.md

 1. Validates Username and Password
 2. Limits Login Attempts
-3. Checks Directory for Username and Password
+3. Stores and Checks Directory for Username and Password
 4. Hides Password from being visible
 5. Registration
 6. Delete Account